mutonix/Vript/README.md

 </p>

-# 🎬 Vript: Refine Video Captioning into Video Scripting
+# 🎬 Vript: A Video Is Worth Thousands of Words
 ---

 ## Updates